dbcook/openrocket-database/README.md

 0.9.2.33 - 29 Jun 2022
 * Updates
+  * giant leap - redid and upgraded the whole file with all available data
   * readme - installation is vastly simpler for new 2022 OpenRocket
   * estes_classic - added PN 046005, BT-65 size 12" 3-slot paper tube for Green Eggs
   * estes_classic - added PN 046008, BT-65 size 18" unslotted paper tube for Olympus